If you can't find an answer to your question below, feel free to contact us!

-A: In 2019, the fee to participate in FOP is $460.
+A: For in-person FOP, the fee to participate in FOP is $470.
 However, we hope that financial circumstances do not influence anyone's decision of whether or not to participate - please see the next question about financial aid.

 Q: Is financial aid available?

 A: Yes!
 Financial aid may be requested by any student.
 Awards are based on the amount of aid you get for the school year; your aid award from FOP will be proportional to the aid award you receive from the University.
 If you are receiving aid to cover 75 percent of your Harvard costs, you will receive aid to cover 75 percent of the FOP fee.

 Q: What about the outdoor equipment?
 That looks expensive, and I don't own my own.